 FEDD: Fruits of Eurasia: Domestication and Dispersal

 The FEDD team is tracing out the path of many familiar crops, particularly arboreal crops, as they spread across the Old World.
 A few examples of the studies that this project team is working on include: how and when apples spread out of Central Asia toward China and Europe; when peaches and apricots spread across the Old World; and when and from where melons spread.
-In order to understand these dissemination processes, Dr. Spengler is teaming up with many of the most exciting archaeological excavations currently underway across Central Asia, with a focus on the Qarakhanid period.
+In order to understand these dissemination processes, Dr. Spengler is teaming up with many of the most exciting archaeological excavations currently underway across Central Asia.
 These projects span geographically from Mongolia to Pakistan and temporally from the late Pleistocene to the Mongol conquests.
-Dr. Spengler is teaming up with colleagues are using textual evidence to build on a growing archaeobotanical dataset to explore how the Silk Road shaped the way we eat.
+The mingling of textual evidence with a growing archaeobotanical dataset is allowing the team to explore how the Silk Road shaped the way we eat.

 Related Publications